 Ante Bellum South

 Slavery is the apparent cause of the Civil War: it was the spark that ignited the powder-keg.
-Yet, it should be obvious that the real cause of the conflict was the incompatible and irreconcilable economical, political, social and ideological difference between the 2 sections.
+Yet, it should be obvious that the real cause of the conflict was the incompatible and irreconcilable economical, political, social, and ideological difference between the two sections.

 Events leading to secession

 In response to the events in Kansas (with the creation of the Republican Party), extremist parties began to emerge.
 Before the KKK, there has been a party with a strange name, the “Know-Nothings”, which originated from secret political orders.

 The movement originated in New York in 1843 when it was called the American Republican Party.
 It spread to other states as the Native American Party and became a national party in 1845.

 In 1855 it renamed itself the American Party.
 The origin of the “Know-Nothings” term was in the semi-secret organization of the party.
 When a member was asked about its activities, he was supposed to reply, “I know nothing.”

 They were organized to oppose the political influence of immigrants (mainly Irish and Germans) and the political machine allowing such immigrants to vote.

 As a nationalist anti-foreign movement, it organized later under the name “American Party”.
 It was hoped it would become a national party but as a matter of fact, it disintegrated after the elections of 1856.